WilsoncwRCH/IRSkinDose/README.md

 This should be simple to read and easy to manipulate to your choosing.
 All imports should be included as standard with your python 3+.

+### What this includes
+- Python classes: Phantom, Patientdata and RunTheProgram.
+(Can be used to calculate Peak Skin Dose for one patient, the same patient who experienced multiple studies, or an entire database of patients)
+- Application: A basic GUI has also been created that can be used if you want to build a desktop usable version (see instructions below).
+- Foetal dose calculation: A rough work in progress that can assess foetal dose for exams focused on the Uterus or

 ## Explanation of whats happening
 Comprised of a simple phantom designed as a circle of 12 cm radius split in half and glued to a rectangle of width 15 cm.
 The centre of the phantom is defined as the Isocentre.
 Data is mapped onto this phantom and returned as a 2D image, dataframe and much more...

 ![Briefexp](https://github.com/WilsoncwRCH/IRSkinDose/assets/144329591/e8827087-26f3-4cd6-a752-283e121b43af)

-An application has also been created that can be used if you want a usable version (see instructions below).

 ## A Brief Overview of the code
 For a full example/instructions go to the example walkthrough notebook